MicrosoftDocs/office-developer-client-docs/docs/excel-xll/how-to-access-dlls-in-excel.md

 The fourth approach is self-contained: the code that registers the functions and the function code are both contained in the same code project.
 Making changes to the add-in does not involve making changes to an XLM sheet or to a VBA code module.
 To do this in a well-managed way while still staying within the capabilities of the C API, you must turn your DLL into an XLL and load the resulting add-in by using the Add-in Manager.
 This enables Excel to call a function that your DLL exposes when the add-in is loaded or activated, from which you can register all of the functions your XLL contains, and carry out any other DLL initialization.

-## Calling DLL Commands Directly from Excel
+## Calling DLL commands directly from Excel

 Win32 DLL commands are not accessible directly from Excel dialog boxes and menus without there being an interface, such as VBA, or without the commands being registered in advance.